 In the morning, we decided to skip the hotel’s breakfast in favor of a well-reviewed bakery in Les Contamines.

 A 15 minute walk brought us to Aux Delices de Montjoie, which presented overwhelming choice.
-We got some basics — pain au chocolate — and some of their specialities.
+We got some basics — pain au chocolate — and some of their specialties.
 We also picked up some baguette sandwiches for lunch.
 Everything was outstanding and inexpensive, at least compared to our neighborhood French bakery back in Seattle.
 Probably my primary food regret of the trip is not going back for more.

 We had a gorgeous morning and an early start, so we decided to take the higher Refuge de Miage TMB variant for the day.
 Through the center of Les Contamines, the route was a little hard to follow; we found it easier to switch to Google maps for navigation here.